 In the end, we are sold on VR as a technology that will enhance our architectural and engineering deliverables.
 We also see the future of this technology and are positioning to allow our clients to experience their space interactively with us, virtually, from anywhere in the world.
 These are some of the most exciting possibilities turning into reality.

-Take a look at this video with Jeff Bayer, a designer in our Omaha office, to learn how the mechanical design of a project was redesigned after a short and simple VR walk-through.
+View the video above for a look at how the mechanical design of a project was redesigned after a short and simple VR walk-through.

 About Stephen Held

 As Chief Information Officer, Stephen Held directs a team of 24 IT professionals in the continual maintenance, updating and adoption of technology in 30 offices and five countries.
 In more than a decade with the firm, he has championed an aggressive strategy of innovation for the sake of competitive advantage.